 Prefer fruit rather than flowers in your drinks?
 Try:

-- Raspberry Rosé Spritzer
+- Raspberry Rosé Spritzer Sparkling Pomegranate Punch

-- Sparkling Pink Lemonade (with cocktail option!)
+- Sparkling Pink Lemonade (with or without vodka)

-- Watermelon Lemonade with Mint (with cocktail option!)
+- Watermelon Lemonade with Mint (with cocktail option)

 - Blood Orange Martini